igrishaev/whew/README.md

 ;; C
 ~~~

-The result is `:C` because the third future was the fastest one to complete.
+The result is `:C` because the third future took less time to complete.

 ### The Let Macro

-The `let` macros mimics the one from the standard Clojure library, but:
+The `let` macro mimics the one from the standard Clojure library, but:

 - any value (in the right binding part) can return a future;
 - bindings must not depend on each other;
 - the body is executed when all the futures are completed;
-- the bady has access to derefed values but not futures.
+- the body has access to derefed values but not futures.

 Here is a small demo.
 We use the `get-json` function that fetches a piece of
 data by a numeric code.